Roshan Palat – Founder

 Akshat Madan – Assistant Teacher

 Akshat, after having quit his job as a financial advisor, set out to travel the mystical land of Yogis and Sages.
-He was spellbound by the beauty and diversity that India offered, but he found it almost impossible to make any coherent sense of his experience.
+He was spellbound by the beauty and diversity that India offered, but found it almost impossible to make any coherent sense of his spiritual experience.
 The thirst for knowledge remained unsatiated.
-It was during his meeting with Roshanji, that an instant and deeper connection was formed to a living lineage of yogic masters.
-He decided to fully immerse and dedicate himself to this new lifestyle, and since 2015 he’s been living in Bir, practicing, learning and teaching the 4 Yoga system of the 84 Mahasiddha Lineage.
+It was during his meeting with Roshanji, that an instant and deep connection was formed to a living lineage of yogic masters.
+He took the quantum leap and decided to fully immerse and dedicate himself to this new lifestyle, and since 2015 he’s been living in Bir, practicing, learning and teaching the 4 Yoga system of the 84 Mahasiddha Lineage.

 Having completed a teacher training course with AMY in November 2015, he joined team AryaMarga as an assistant Pranayama teacher and a researcher in therapeutic yoga.